TelegramBots/book/src/2/send-msg/photo-sticker-msg.md

 ![sticker messages](../docs/shot-sticker_msgs.jpg)

-Try inspecting `msg1.Sticker` property.
+Try inspecting the `msg1.Sticker` property.
 It is of type [`Sticker`] and its schema looks similar to a photo.

 > There is more to stickers and we will talk about them in greater details later.